Information-theoretic interpretation of quantum formalism: Discussion

 \subsection{Bayesian versus Frequentist}

-As explained by Jaynes~\cite{jaynes}, Cox theorem~\cite{cox} is also a pillar of the \enquote{Bayesian} theory of inference as opposed to the \enquote{orthodox} theory where probability is viewed as a \enquote{Frequency}.
-We adopt Jaynes's terminology: a Bayesian probability is something that one assigns in order to represent a state of knowledge while a \enquote{Frequency} is a factual property.
-The present model is based on Bayesian probability, while in fact, the situation is more balanced.
+As stressed by Jaynes~\cite{jaynes}, Cox's theorem~\cite{cox} is also a pillar of the \enquote{Bayesian} theory of inference as opposed to the \enquote{orthodox} theory where probability is viewed as a \enquote{Frequency}.
+We adopt Jaynes's terminology: \enquote{a Bayesian probability is something that one assigns in order to represent a state of knowledge}, that is to say in the logical domain, whereas a \enquote{Frequency} is a factual property, that is to say in the experimental domain.
+The present model is decidedly based on Bayesian probability.

-In the definition of the quantum states, the LP system is clearly a technique to assign a \enquote{Bayesian} probability.
-On the contrary, the contextual distribution used to single out one solution on the specific polytope is given as a \enquote{frequency}.
-We do not see there is a real contradiction because the contextual distribution may well be defined as the result of a previous Bayesian evaluation.

-Also, ascribing a value to the expectation of an observable is considered a Bayesian prior.
-But if the observable is the indicator of a classical states, this corresponds to ascribing a \enquote{frequency}.

-However, the difference between \enquote{Bayesian} and \enquote{Frequentist} is more critical when considering non-local boxes.
-Indeed, Bayesian theory starts from a definite prior and next computes a set of consistent probabilities based on this prior.
-In contrast, non-local boxes ascribe at the outset different working distributions in one or several charts: this is therefore a purely \enquote{Frequentist} approach, and so there is no \emph{a priori} guarantee that the system is consistent.